 From the playground kickball game to the executive boardroom, people are constantly negotiating decisions that will make some better off and others worse off.
 Decision rules agreed on beforehand give legitimacy to outcomes with negative consequences.
 But how do we know if the rules themselves are fair?

 Constitutional due-process requirements provide a very useful framework for developing good decision rules.
 When a government action might affect your individual right to life, liberty, or property, the Fifth and Fourteenth Amendments give you the right to receive reasonable notice of what might happen and the opportunity for your position on it to be heard.
-The more serious the deprivation of your rights could be, the more thorough the notice and hearing procedures should be: A decision that could mean you lose your house should take more pains to get it right than a decision that might impose just a $30 fine on you.
+The more serious the deprivation of your rights could be, the more thorough the notice and hearing procedures should be.
+A process that could end with you losing your house should take more pains to get it right than a process that might, at worst, fine you $30.

 A good-faith argument for due process